intel-analytics/ipex-llm/apps/fraudDetection/README.md

-ZOO has been used in the Fraud Detection system for one of the top payment companies.
 As a highly simplified demo, this notebook uses the public data set to build a fraud detection example on Apache Spark.

-The notebook is developed using Scala with Apache Spark 2.1 and ZOO 0.1.0.
-Refer to https://github.com/intel-analytics/analytics-zoo/tree/master/pipeline/fraudDetection for the extra feature transformers.
+The notebook is developed using Scala with Analytics Zoo for Spark 2.1 and BigDL.

 How to run the notebook: